ariesiitr/IROS-RSJ/README.md

 iii) minimize length of generated code.

 Final stage will  involve robot vision and manipulation tasks.
 Each participating team is provided the tutorials and rules with the competition benchmarks.

+Approach:
+-> we first applied object avoidance like method to avoid the obstacles -> as we already know the waypoints co-ordinates we first tried to make a predefined map -> as the environment was a maze like structure , due to comlexity of the program we switched to way finding method -> In this method we just move our as per the availabe space excluding the obstacles -> we made th rpogram to collect as many waypoints as possible -> if bot is stuck we gave the move backward operation and then the repeating the finding route operation.

+Result:
+The bot collected the majority of waypoints of the total with avoiding the obstacles giving us the worlwide 4th position (worldwide).